wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

-Microsoft Power Apps portals extends model-driven Power Apps solutions to internal and external audiences such as communities, customers, partners, and employees.
+Microsoft Power Apps portals extend model-driven Power Apps solutions to internal and external audiences such as communities, customers, partners, and employees.
 As part of this process, portal visitors can access portals as anonymous or authenticated users.

 For authenticated users, accessing and using the portal involves a two-part process: